 Savings Plan.
 The Company provides a defined contribution plan (the "Savings Plan") for its eligible U.S.-based employees.
 The Savings Plan provides for qualified, non-elective Company contributions in an amount equal to 3% of each employee's eligible pay plus an amount equal to 100% of an employee's first 3% of wages invested in the Savings Plan and immediate and full vesting in the Company's contributions.
 The Savings Plan is subject to annual review by the Board of Directors of Era Group.
-The Company's Savings Plan costs were \$2.8 million, \$3.2 million and \$3.6 million, respectively for the years ended December 31, 2016, 2015 and 2014.
+The Company's Savings Plan costs were \$2.4 million, \$2.8 million and \$3.2 million, respectively, for the years ended December 31, 2017, 2016 and 2015.

 Recent Accounting Pronouncements.
-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09 - Revenue From Contracts With Customers, which will base revenue recognition on the contract between a vendor and customer and will require reporting entities to allocate the transaction price to various performance obligations in a contract and recognize revenues when those performance obligations are satisfied.
-In March 2016, the FASB issued ASU 2016-08 - Revenue from Contracts With Customers, in April 2016, the FASB issued ASU 2016-10 - Revenue from Contracts With Customers, and in May 2016, the FASB issued ASU 2016-12 - Revenue from Contracts With Customers, all of which provide guidance on the application of certain principles in ASU 2014-09.
-Each of ASU 2014-09, 2016-08, 2016-10 and 2016-12 will be effective for annual reporting periods beginning after December 15, 2017 and any interim periods within that period.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09 -Revenue From Contracts With Customers, which will base revenue recognition on the contract between a vendor and customer and will require reporting entities to allocate the transaction price to various performance obligations in a contract and recognize revenues when those performance obligations are satisfied.
+In March 2016, the FASB issued ASU 2016-08 - Revenue from Contracts With Customers, in April 2016, the FASB issued ASU 2016-10 - Revenue from Contracts With Customers, in May 2016, the FASB issued ASU 2016-12 - Revenue from Contracts With Customers, in December 2016, the FASB issued ASU 2016-20 - Technical Corrections and Improvements to Topic 606, Revenue from Contracts With Customers, all of which provide guidance on the application of certain principles in ASU 2014-09.
+ASU 2014-09, as amended, will be effective for annual reporting periods beginning after December 15, 2017 and any interim periods within that period.
 Early adoption is permitted for annual reporting periods beginning after December 15, 2016 and any interim periods within that period.
-The Company intends to adopt each of ASU 2014-09, ASU 2016-08, ASU 2016-10 and ASU 2016-12 in 2018 using the modified retrospective application and is still evaluating the potential impact of such adoption on its consolidated financial statements.
+The Company will adopt ASU 2014-09, as amended, effective January 1, 2018 using the modified retrospective approach.
+The Company has reviewed its contracts with customers and evaluated its performance obligations under each contract and does not expect the adoption of this new standard to have a material impact on its consolidated financial statements.